Ask a new question:

 Most likely, you are trying to open a page in unsupported format.

-There are four (4) formats that ‘Music Lesson NotePad’ currently supports: PDF, JPEG, PNG, and TIFF.
+There are four (4) formats that ‘Music Lesson NotePad’ currently supports: PDF, JPEG (with either extention: jpeg, or jpg), PNG, and TIFF.

 Make sure that the page(s) you are importing is one of those types.